Alocasia, tropical beauties with large leaves

 You don't need to transplant the plant often.
 For younger plants, it is suitable once a year around March with the arrival of spring, and for older plants approximately once every 2 to 3 years.
 Decide according to the condition of the substrate and the root system.
 If the roots seem to be sticking out in all directions, it's time to transplant.

 Alocasia is more difficult to reproduce.
 The most common method is bunch separation .
 If of course you grow one.
-Alocasia only sends out new shoots under good conditions and at a certain size.
+Alocasia sprouts new "tubers" shoots only under good conditions and of a certain size.
 If this happens, carefully cut it off with the root and you have a second plant.
+In the case of tubers, just carefully remove them from the substrate and you can let the tubers grow in a closed hothouse.

 Like other plants of this species, they have quiver-like flowers, which are rarely seen in our conditions.